Salary as IT Service Manager

 Skills as IT Service Manager

 In addition to soft skills such as communication, flexibility, and teamwork, employers expect a variety of relevant hard skills and abilities for the profession as IT Service Manager.
-The most important skills include: IT-Services , IT project management , Service , IT Service Management , IT customer service , IT asset management , ITSM , Service Level Management , ITIL processes , ITIL .
+The most important skills include: IT-Management , IT Management , IT-Services , IT Service Management , Service Design Management , ITSM , Service Level Management .

 What factors influence your salary as IT Service Manager?